 One of her colleagues, Robert, has an older laptop which is slow and he isn't as confident as Marie with technology.
 Marie regularly gets phone calls from him asking how to work certain digital tools and platforms which she doesn't mind, but it often uses up the time she saves.

-help but he feels frustrated.
+Robert is very thankful for ald enter sof protectial in the new app and help but he feels frustrated.

 Robert wishes he had more tech support.
 He knows the IT department are rushed off their feel so he has been relying on Marie.
-The overnight adoption of new digital tools slowed down Robert's productivity but he can see from Marie the Robert is very thankful for a derises of portential in the new app and he wants to learn more.
+The overnight adoption of new digital tools slowed down Robert's productivity but he can see from Marie the he wants to learn more.